GregMurray30/MMX/README.md

 Latent state correlation between paid and organic in the 20–30% range

+## Spend Decision Framework
+A key contribution of this work is the development of a spend decision-making framework that accounts for posterior uncertainty in a realistic, probabilistically grounded manner.
+Traditional approaches to spend optimization rely on expected value curves derived from deterministic models or single-point estimates, which fail to reflect the asymmetric risks and heterogeneous uncertainty inherent in marketing environments.
+In contrast, our framework introduces a binary decision framing: whether a given spend level is profitable or not, based on a probabilistic threshold.

+1. Binary Framing of Profitability

+For each channel, we simulate the posterior predictive distribution of revenue as a function of spend using posterior draws of the Beta–Hill parameters from the Stage 2 causal model.
+We define profitability at a given spend level as:

+\text{Profitability}(s) = \mathbb{P}\left( \frac{R(s)}{s} \geq \tau \right)

+where:

+ is the predicted revenue at spend level ,

+ is the threshold return-on-spend (e.g., 1.0 for breakeven).

+Each posterior draw constitutes a single trial, and profitability is evaluated as the fraction of draws exceeding the threshold.
+This approach naturally captures epistemic uncertainty and avoids overconfidence in under-supported spend regions.

+2. Conditional Expected Return

+In addition to profitability, we compute the expected return conditional on success, which serves as a risk-adjusted opportunity signal.
+Let:

+\mathbb{E}[R(s) \mid \text{Profitable}]

+be the average return across posterior draws where .
+This conditional expectation informs which spend levels not only have a high chance of profitability, but also meaningful upside.

+3. Decision Support Output

+For each channel, we produce a two-dimensional diagnostic curve over feasible spend levels:

+Together, these allow stakeholders to balance likelihood of success with magnitude of return.
+Unlike static confidence intervals, this method reflects the true structure of the posterior and its implications for actionable decisions.

+4. Scope and Domain of Application

+We restrict evaluation to spend levels supported by the observed distribution in the training data, or those within a conservative extrapolation margin.
+For each channel, we define a channel-specific spend support

+This prevents unrealistic inferences far beyond the empirical support and ensures that optimization operates within a calibrated, interpretable region.

 These findings validate the model’s robustness in realistic settings, while also highlighting limitations in regimes of low identifiability.